OfficeDev/office-scripts-docs/docs/resources/samples/email-chart-image.md

 ---
-title: 'Email chart image'
+title: 'Email a chart image'
-description: 'Learn how to use Office Scripts and Power Automate to extract and email chart image.' ms.date: 03/04/2021
+description: 'Learn how to use Office Scripts and Power Automate to extract and email an image of an Excel chart.' ms.date: 03/04/2021
 localization_priority: Normal
 ---

 # Use Office Scripts and Power Automate to email chart and table images

-Shows how to use Office Scripts and Power Automate actions to recalculate, create a chart, and extract images as base-64 strings to be used later to send by email.
+This sample uses Office Scripts and Power Automate actions to create a chart and send that chart as an image by email.

 ## Example scenario